OpenSeizureDetector/OpenSeizureDatabase/documentation/Data_Structure.md

 OpenSeizureDatabase Structure
 =============================

 This file provides a brief overview of the database files and their structure.
 A more detailed description of the methodology is provided in a research paper preprint [here](https://www.researchgate.net/publication/373173396_The_Open_Seizure_Database_Facilitating_Research_Into_Non-EEG_Seizure_Detection).
+It is also stored in this repository [here](./The_Open_Seizure_Database_Version_1.0.0.pdf)

 Data Files